-Body-Knowledge is a traveling research space for experimentation and thinking in any form, for sharing and connecting, and offering practice-based research in a low-residency, performative events, public discussions, imagination exercises, and writing together what could be alternative knowledge. departing from the notion of liminal states and borderline identities; displacement and body-oriented ontology; healing; mediation, and performative action; we wonder how to hold a space that is maternal, queer, that could be sensed, as a response or even a strategy.
+Ongoing Research: Body-Knowledge is a traveling research space for experimentation and thinking in any form, for sharing and connecting, and offering practice-based research in forms of residency, performative events, public discussions, imagination exercises, and writing together what could be alternative knowledge. departing from the notion of liminal states and borderline identities; displacement and body-oriented ontology; healing; mediation, and performative action; we wonder how to hold a space that is maternal, queer, that could be sensed, as a response or even a strategy.

 Inspired by consciousness-raising in the context of second-wave feminism, we explore research on themes in all creative genres including art and curatorial practices; cultural engagement through performance, storytelling, radical listening and creative writing; ecology and rhythm, environmental activism, and female cycles; expanded studio practices; experimental pedagogies; foreignness, otherness; home, nostalgia and the uncanny; international diaspora; language and image; liminal states, borderline identities, displacement and feminine time; memory, forgetting, trauma and the archive; movement, dance, choreography; body-oriented ontology; healing; peace, mediation, and performative action; post-nationalism, postgenderism, post-colonialism; publishing as an art practice; sound, music, composing; space; temporary architecture and architectural spaces.

 SAVE THE DATE

 Residency at the Women's Art Library (WAL) Goldsmiths University -